 If you are more concerned about crowds than photos, you might try visiting Kiyomizudera Temple early in the morning, as it is one of the more popular spots in Kyoto.
-The problem with this recommendation is that it isn’t realistic for most people reading this.
-In a perfect world with unlimited time, I’d recommend going to every spot in Kyoto early in the morning to avoid crowds.
+If you can get here before 8 a.m., you will avoid the worst of the tour groups, as well as the congestion in the Higashiyama District, which gets pretty bad.

 Kiyomizudera features prominently in our 1-Day Eastern Kyoto Itinerary and our 2-Day Kyoto Highlights Itinerary, each of which offer strategy for visiting it for sunrise or sunset.
 If you’re trying to map out a touring plan that avoids crowds and efficiently visits some of Kyoto’s best spots, consult those.

 My other big recommendation is to visit a variety of temples in Kyoto.
 That’s sort of Kyoto’s “thing” so it’s likely you’ll visit several during your stay, but what I mean by that is that you should visit well-known/popular temples like Kiyomizudera, but also under-the-radar ones.

 As cool as Kiyomizudera is, it’s a poor representation of the true spirituality of Kyoto’s temples.
 It’s crowded, the area around it is heavily commercialized, and not conducive to introspection.
 Again, unless you arrive before 8 a.m.